 What is Colposcopy?

-Colposcopy is viewing the cervix, vagina, and external genitals using magnification and a bright light.
+Colposcopy is viewing the cervix, vagina, and external genitals using magnification and bright light.
 Using this combination, your clinician is able to examine these areas in closer detail, and differentiate between what is normal and abnormal.
-This technique can detect abnormal tissue that may be pre-cancerous at a very early stage, when chances for cure are the greatest.
+This technique can detect abnormal tissue that may be pre-cancerous at a very early stage when chances for cure are the greatest.
 Proper diagnosis, treatment, and follow-up care are most often very effective in cancer prevention.

 Why should I have Colposcopy?

 Your clinician may suggest you have a Colposcopy for a number of reasons.
 These include:

 To evaluate an abnormal pap smear.
 Your pap smear may be reported as abnormal even though your cervix looked normal at the time of your exam.
 Pap smears are frequently abnormal due to vaginal infection, certain hormone imbalances, or early, potentially precancerous cervical changes (dysplasia) in cells.